 What is Dry Needling?

 Sore muscles are often involved in physical complaints.
-Dry Needling is a new treatment method within physiotherapy where muscles are punctured and therefore relax quickly and for a long time.
+Dry Needling is a new treatment method within physiotherapy in which muscles are punctured and thereby relaxed quickly and for a long time.
 An acupuncture needle is used for this.
-The big difference with acupuncture is that acupuncture is based on an “energetic concept” in which meridians and energy play an important role.
-Dry Needling is a physiological reaction of the body when the “trigger points” are stimulated.
+The big difference with acupuncture is that acupuncture is based on an ‘energetic concept’ in which meridians and energy play an important role.
+Dry Needling is a physiological response of the body when the ‘trigger points’ are stimulated.

 A trigger point is a cramped spot in a muscle that often causes radiating pain in addition to local pressure pain.
-The treatment focuses on switching off the trigger point.
+The treatment focuses on turning off the trigger point.

 You hardly feel the insertion of the needle.
-If the trigger point is punctured you will feel a very local muscle tension.
-You can experience this as a kind of convulsion.
-After that the muscle relaxes and can move more easily.
-Often the treated area feels a bit tired and / or stiff, but this is usually short-lived.
+When the trigger point is punctured, you will feel a short contraction of the muscle very locally.
+You can experience this as a kind of cramping feeling.
+After that, the muscle relaxes and you can move more easily.
+The treated area often feels a bit tired and/or stiff, but this is usually short-lived.

 For which complaints is dry needling suitable?

 - In general we can say: all physical complaints involving muscles.
 More specifically:

 - In case of chronic complaints: e.g. due to a long-term incorrect posture